thegetty/quire-docs/CONTRIBUTING.md

 2. If working on multiple markdown files, make sure to save each file individually.

 **Preview Your Changes Live**
+1. Make sure you have the [legacy version of Quire installed](https://quire.getty.edu/docs-v1/install-uninstall/#re-install-legacy-versions-of-quire).
-1. Pull up your [command line shell](https://quire.getty.edu/learn/tutorial/#1-work-in-a-command-line-shell) to navigate through your computer files.
+2. Pull up your [command line shell](https://quire.getty.edu/learn/tutorial/#1-work-in-a-command-line-shell) to navigate through your computer files.
-2. Use the `cd` command to navigate to where your `quire-docs` folder lives.
+3. Use the `cd` command to navigate to where your `quire-docs` folder lives.
 Once you find it, run the command `cd quire-docs` to enter the project folder.
-3. Once you are in your `quire-docs` folder, run the following commands: `quire install` followed by `quire preview` when the install is complete.
+4. Once you are in your `quire-docs` folder, run the following commands: `quire install` followed by `quire preview` when the install is complete.
-4. Go to [http://localhost:1313](http://localhost:1313) to preview the project as you work on it.
+5. Go to [http://localhost:1313](http://localhost:1313) to preview the project as you work on it.

 **Make Commits in GitHub Desktop**
 1. At the bottom left, _above_ where it says “Description“, write a short and meaningful name for your commit in the present imperative tense.
 For example: "fix typo" or "write new text".
 You have the option to include a description as well.